het-code-cafe/AI-tools-learning/README.md

 # README.md

+The 'docs' folder contains some great sources to learn more about AI.
+If you are here for the sources, please click [here](docs/AI_sources)!

+The rest of this file will discuss how the other contents were produced and are usable for developers.

+## About the repo

 This is a repository used to generate plots and other learning materials for AI courses, including ML and Data Science.
+The 'docs' folder is more like an AI sources wiki that got a little out of hand and deserves its own project some day.

 This repository contains a variety of sources (docs folder), diagrams (Mermaid & Napkin), plots (plots folder, all generated with the CCPlots module) and code examples (ray.so folder).

-Most of these plots have also been created with some AI assistance!
+Most of these plots have also been created with some AI assistance, but they follow a common interface.

-## AI Sources

-The 'docs' folder contains some great sources to learn more about AI.
-If you are here for the sources, please click [here](docs/AI_sources)!
-The rest of this file will discuss how the other contents were produced for developers.
+Amazing code quality not guaranteed, since these are just used for example graphs. :)

 ## Contents